T20X/notes/Algo.md

 forward edge (u,v) connects u with its descendent v! cross edge (u,v) is not forward,back and tree edge and neither u neither v are ancestors of each other

 (1) DFS marks node as visited before considering other nodes.

+# BFS
-BFS marks the node as visited only after considering other nodes
+!!!!!!!!!!!!!!!!!IMPORTANT !!!!!!!
+BFS marks the node as visited right after it enques them!

 ## Dejkstra

-THIS ONE SHOULD WORK EVEN WITH NEGATIVE PATHS!
+THIS ONE EASY IMPLEMENTATBLE IN C++
 ```
 template <class K, class Weight = int>
 std::unordered_map<K, Vertex<K, Weight>> shortestPath(const Graph<K> &g,